Gig Economy Workers Help Fill-In Skills Gap

 Communication Strategist Natalie Hastings’ favorite office set up is a couch, a computer, and a 70-pound rescue dog at her side.

 After more than a decade in PR and Marketing, she decided to strike out on her own, seeking flexibility for her family.
-Natalie is brought in by businesses of all sizes to help them refine their media and public relation strategies.
-She’s one of the 57 million Americans who makes up the freelance economy.
+Natalie is brought in by businesses of all sizes to help them refine their media and public relations strategies.
+She’s one of the 57 million Americans who make up the freelance economy.

 The world of work is changing for employers and employees alike.
 With the digital revolution in full swing, employers are seeking an always-evolving skill set that’s nearly impossible to hire for and employees are seeking more variety and scheduling flexibility.